TKSpectro/CoronaCheckIn/README.md

 # you need to pull our frontend libraries with libman
 libman restore

+# update the database with all migrations
+dotnet ef database update

 # If you want to use some seed data then call this run this
 dotnet run seed